How Do You Find a Large Mortgage Loan?

 As a high-net-worth individual it can be more difficult to get a lender to understand your circumstances and cater to your complex requirements without the help of an expert broker.

 - The way your income is structured may be very complex

 - Borrowers tend to be busy people with major time constraints

 - Many of these mortgages are bespoke, so finding which lender will offer the best deal requires experience and time

 A specialist mortgage broker with experience servicing high-net-worth individuals will be able to make this process easy for you.

-Large mortgages for residential purposes can take 3 – 6 weeks on average with a specialist mortgage broker, assuming there are no significant issues.
-In certain circumstances, it’s possible to complete in 2 weeks or less.
+Large mortgages for residential purposes can take around 6 weeks on average with a specialist mortgage broker, assuming there are no significant issues.

 See our page for more information on buy-to-let mortgages.